Eye Diseases Decorative Banner - 3 outlines of eyes over a green and yellow background

 Double vision

-How is Thyroid Eye Disease Treated / Managed?
+How is Thyroid Eye Disease (TED) Treated and Managed?

-Thyroid Eye Disease in its active phase can last between one and three years.
+In its severe form, thyroid eye disease can last between one and three years.
 That means if it is left untreated, the inflammation may gradually decrease by itself but may cause damage to vision through the course of the disease.
+Inflammation also can flare up later.
 Sometimes, the changes caused by the enlargement of the tissues (such as bulging eyes or double vision) may not go away.
-The goal of treatment is to limit inflammation and swelling occurring during the active or inflammatory phase and to protect the front of the eye and prevent vision loss.
+The goal of treatment is to limit severe inflammation and swelling and to protect the front of the eye and prevent vision loss.

-Thyroid Eye Disease is managed by a specialist eye doctor (ophthalmologist).
+Thyroid eye disease is managed by an ophthalmologist.
 Any underlying thyroid problems will be managed by your primary care doctor (PCP) or by a specialist in the hormone systems of the body (an endocrinologist).

 If a thyroid issue is suspected, evaluation and treatment are critical.
 The first priority is to restore your normal thyroid function.
 In addition, eye conditions should be examined and treated at the same time as your thyroid gland treatment.
 Eye problems may continue to progress even after your thyroid function returns to normal.

-If you have Thyroid Eye Disease, your eye doctor may recommend one or more of the following treatments to help soothe your eyes and improve your vision:
+If you have TED, your ophthalmologist may recommend one or more of the following treatments to help soothe your eyes and improve your vision:

 Cool compresses: Apply cool compresses to your eyes.
 The extra moisture and cooling effect may provide relief.

 Sunglasses: When you have thyroid eye disease, your eyes are more sensitive to sunlight and UV rays.
-Wearing sunglasses helps protect them from both sun and wind.
+Wearing sunglasses helps protect your eyes from both sun and wind.

 Lubricating eye drops: Use lubricating eye drops, like artificial tears.
 It may help relieve dryness and scratchiness.
 Make sure to use eye drops that do not contain redness removers.
 Lubricating gels can be used before bed to prevent the cornea (the front of the eye) from drying out because your eyelids may not close completely when sleeping.

-Taping: Talk with your doctor about taping your eyelids together to help protect your front of your eye (cornea) from drying when your eyelids do not close completely during sleep.
+Taping: Talk with your doctor about taping your top and bottom eyelids together to help protect your front of your eye (cornea) from drying when your eyelids do not close completely during sleep.

 Elevate your head when laying down: Keeping your head higher than the rest of your body may reduce swelling and may help relieve pressure on your eyes.

-Quit smoking: Smoking (and second hand exposure to smoke) is an important risk factor for thyroid eye disease.
+Quit smoking: Smoking (and second hand exposure to smoke) is an important risk factor for thyroid eye disease (TED).
 If you smoke, quit, and avoid second hand smoke.

-Prisms: Thyroid Eye Disease can cause scar tissue to develop in your eye muscles.
-This can lead them to become short and pull your eyes out of alignment, causing double vision.
+Prisms: Thyroid eye disease can cause scar tissue to develop in your eye muscles.
+This can lead them to become tight and pull your eyes out of alignment, causing double vision.
 If double vision occurs, glasses containing prisms may be prescribed by your doctor.
-However, prisms do not work for all people with double vision and your doctor may recommend patching one eye for temporary relief or eye muscle surgery as a more effective option when changes have stabilized.
+However, prisms do not work for all people with double vision, and your doctor may recommend patching one eye for temporary relief or eye muscle surgery as a more effective option when changes have stabilized.

-Your eye doctor will require some time for your Thyroid Eye Disease to stabilize before recommending surgery.
-Typically, the active or inflammatory stage of Thyroid Eye Disease lasts one to three years.
-During this time, your eye doctor will avoid surgically treating your symptoms unless your vision is threatened.
+Your ophthalmologist will require some time for your thyroid eye disease to stabilize before recommending surgery.
+Typically, the active or inflammatory stage of TED lasts one to three years.
+During this time, your ophthalmologist will avoid surgically treating your symptoms unless your vision is threatened.
 In cases such as a corneal ulcer or optic nerve compression urgent surgery may be recommended.

 The Thyroid Gland and Important Terms